HUNTINGHOUND/cardnimarchitect/README.md

 3. Wait for the second player to connect and identify with a dummy or websocket message

-4. Send all participants their player num (1 or 2), and the number of stones
+4. Send all participants their player num (1 or 2), the number of stones, and the number of cards

 5. Wait for messages from the current player (everything except ```getstate``` and ```sendmove [move]``` are ignored)